BlueBrain/NeuroMorphoVis/info/panels/morphology-panel.md

 ### Soma

-The soma can be _ignored_ , represented symbolically by a _sphere_, or represented by an accurate _three-dimensional profile_ that can approximate the actual shape of the soma of the traced neuron.
+The soma can be _ignored_ , represented symbolically by a _sphere_, or represented by an accurate _three-dimensional profile_ that can approximate its actual shape.
 The user can select one of the following options:

 + Ignore
 The soma is totally ignored.